Apostles of Linnaeus: Christopher Tärnström, China (1746)

 Christopher Tärnström (1703–1746) was the first apostle.
 Linnaeus permitted Tärnström to conduct a botanical expedition in China.
 In early 1746, Tärnström received free passage on the Swedish East India Company ship Calmar to China.
 He took a list, written by Linnaeus, of things to collect which included plants, animals and insects.
 However, Calmar stopped sailing beyond Côn Sơn Island (off the modern-day Vietnamese coast) because it had been forced to find a winter berth.
 On 4 December 1746, Tärnström died of a tropical fever without a botanical or zoological specimen having been sent to Sweden.
 His widow blamed Linnaeus for making her children fatherless.
 Following the death of Tärnström, Linnaeus allowed only unmarried men to become his apostles.

 Pehr Kalm, North America (1747–1751)

 Pehr Kalm (1715–1779) was born in Sweden to Finnish parents and became a student of Linnaeus in December 1740.
 He proposed to Linnaeus that he travel to North America on a botanical expedition.
-Linnaeus concurred and in November 1747 Kalm began his journey to North America sponsored by the universities in Uppsala and Åbo.
+Linnaeus concurred and in November 1747 Kalm began his journey to North America sponsored by the universities in Uppsala and Turku.
 After a long stay in England, on the way he reached Philadelphia in autumn 1748.
 Once there, he stayed in North America for two and a half years, visiting the states of Pennsylvania, New Jersey, New York and southern Canada.
 He then returned to Sweden.
 Kalm is one of the few apostles who actually lived up to Linnaeus' hopes; bringing with him a large collection of pressed plants and seeds.
 His travel experience was later published in a three-volume book, En resa til Norra America.